Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Introduction

-Based on the aforementioned motivations, we outline our contributions as follows: \begin{itemize} \item \textit{Plug-in RIS with standalone operation:} In contrast to the fully passive and semi-passive RIS designs, this study introduces an innovative approach—a plug-in RIS configuration with standalone operation—for extending communication coverage in mmWave systems.
-The proposed structure aligns with key attributes of RIS technology, such as, its passive nature and ease of implementation.
+Based on the aforementioned motivations, we outline our contributions as follows: \begin{itemize} \item \textit{Plug-in RIS with standalone operation:} In contrast to the fully passive and semi-passive RIS designs, this study introduces an innovative approach—a plug-in RIS configuration with standalone operation—for extending communication coverage in mmWave systems. {Specifically, since mmWave communication is vulnerable to blockages, it can encounter several limited-space dead zones.
+In this context, developing an RIS design that facilitates widespread RIS implementation while keeping cost and complexity low and maintaining high-quality communication is essential for mmWave communication systems.} The proposed structure aligns with key attributes of RIS technology, such as, its passive nature and ease of implementation.
 The plug-in RIS consists of multiple sub-RIS planes, each pre-configured with fixed phase shifts, intended to cover distinct spatial segments within the dead zone.
-Leveraging the high beamforming gain at the Tx in the mmWave communication systems, only one sub-RIS plane is activated in each transmission period to establish a virtual link toward the UE.
+Leveraging the high beamforming gain at the {BS} in the mmWave communication systems, only one sub-RIS plane is activated in each transmission period to establish a virtual link toward the UE.
 This approach innovatively integrates the control mechanism within the transmitting beam, eliminating the necessity for implementing traditional control links and the associated overheads, which enhances the overall user experience by increasing the ease of implementation of the RIS in different environments.

 \item \textit{Compatibility with existing end-to-end channel estimation methods:} The pre-configured phase shift design of the suggested plug-in RIS eliminates the necessity for decoupling two parts of the end-to-end channel, which alleviates the additional burden of channel decoupling on the participating terminals, enabling the easy deployment of fully passive RIS in mmWave communication systems.
 In other words, in the proposed plug-in RIS, obtaining the conventional end-to-end channel estimation is enough, and decoupling it into BS-RIS and RIS-UE channels is not required.